Electric Heating and Cooling

 The load management equipment installed is not a time clock and control does not occur on a daily basis, only during peak demand periods.

-• The credit begins after the load management equipment is installed.
+- The credit begins after the load management equipmnet is installed.
 Oakdale Electric Cooperative guarantees installation within 90 days.

 Available under established rules and regulations for service to central air conditioners of Cooperative members subject to the following:

-(b) Usage pattern must be such that the load can be cycled, 15minutes on – 15 minutes off, during peak demand periods.
+(b) Usage pattern must be such that the load can by cycled, 15 minutes on - 15 minutes off, during peak demand periods.

 (e) Necessary load management equipment will be installed and maintained by a representative of the Cooperative.

 Oakdale Electric Cooperative reserves the right to determine in our sole discretion whether a member is eligible to participate in the program.

 Geothermal Heat Pumps

 Throughout the year, the earth stores heat from the sun.
 This heat is available to anyone who is equipped to use it.
 Even in the dead of winter there’s enough heat below the frost line in the ground to keep your home cozy and

 A geothermal heat pump is the most efficient heating and cooling system you can buy - three to four times more efficient than a gas furnace.
 In the winter it uses a system of underground pipes carrying a special liquid to collect heat from the earth, then pumps it into your home.
 In the summer, the process is reversed.
 With a geothermal heat pump utilizing off-peak rates, you can heat and cool an average home in our area for as little as $500-$1,000 a year.
 The system quickly pays for itself with this kind of savings.
 In fact, the geothermal heat pump is so efficient, the U.S. Department of Energy strongly recommends it.
 Geothermal heat pumps are eligible for a rebate based on size.
 Call for details.